aditikisara/Collaborated-Projects/README.md

 Each barn has two pens and each pen has a long pipe with multiple nozzles for the water to spray.
 Suppose there are no cows in a pen when the system turns on.
 The barn is divided into 15 sections, each separated by a supporting beam.
 Each section has roughly 4 nozzles, so there are a total of 60 nozzles per pen.
 Each gallon sprays about 1.2 - 2 gallons of water per minute.
 That means that there is at least 72 gallons of water wasted in one pen in the first cycle alone.

-Our client has tasked us to create a system that will minimize the amount of water wasted without compromising the comfort of their cows.

 My team and I devised a solution to save water without compromising the comfort of the farm’s cows.
 We installed a camera at the top of a barn so that we could view both pens at the same time.
 This video feed is then saved in a Raspberry Pi, where it is stored in an SD Card.
 The recorded video feed will then be fed through our program, where we use OpenCV and YOLO weights to detect cows.

 In the future, we would like to have our program work with the soaker control system to move to the next pen where there are no cows available.